Sumandora/FrameworkCS2/README.md

 # l8r
 A fully-featured training software for Counter Strike: 2, made for Linux
 ### WARNING: This program is being detected by Valve.
-Usage on official, custom or private servers will most likely result in punishment from Valve!
+Usage on official, custom, or private servers will most likely result in punishment from Valve!
 ## Installation
 ### Dependencies
 <details>